6 Methods for Starting Portrait Drawings

 From here, we can begin to carve out the shape of the head and determine a midpoint with a vertical line as well.
 This cube method can be useful for difficult perspectives like a 3/4 view.

-Method #04
+Method #04 - Dots & Dashes

 method-04.jpg

 This method is a bit challenging and I don't exactly recommend it for beginners but it may be beneficial to at least be aware of this method.
-Instead of drawing the outline of the head, ignore the head and start with the facial features.

-Once you have the placement for the eyes, nose and mouth, then you can build the head around it.
 It can be challenging to execute this one effectively but this one is helpful because you can measure the small distances between the facial features better.

 The reason I don't recommend it for beginners is because they tend to draw the features too large and don't keep in mind the rest of the head for space on the page.
 It's a challenging method that can take time and practice to understand.

-Method #05
+Method #05 - Grid Method

-This method involves using a grid on your reference and also a similar grid on your paper.
 This method allows you to focus and draw only one small square at a time, rather than being overwhelmed by the entire subject.
 This will allow you to draw more accurately and build a larger picture from small shapes and squares.

 Be sure to draw this grid very lightly on your paper because as the drawing progresses, you will no longer need or want this grid on your paper.
 If you draw it lightly in the beginning it will be much easier to erase later on.